Help me, Lysander, help me! Do thy best

 A local habitation and a name.
 (5.1.12-17)

-The eye of man hath not heard, the ear of man hath not seen, man's hand is not able to taste, his tongue to conceive, nor his heart of report, what my dream was.
+The eye of man hath not heard, the ear of man hath not seen, man's hand is not able to taste, his tongue to conceive, nor his heart to report, what my dream was.
 I will get Peter Quince to write a ballad of this dream.
 It shall be called "Bottom's Dream" because it hath no bottom....
 (4.1.209-17)

 What no eye hath seen, nor ear heard, nor the heart of man conceived, what God has prepared for those who love him.
 (I Corinthians 2:9)